-2023: an amendment was approved for easement acquisition and appraisal services for \$14,200 to complete geotechnical services including a seepage analysis and an archaeological study on 15.6 acres.
+2023: Amendment approved for easement acquisition and appraisal services for \$14,200 to complete geotechnical services including a seepage analysis and an archaeological study on 15.6 acres.
 The \$650,000 project cost will be shared by partners: CPNRD, Grand Island EDC and the City of Grand Island.